 Parameter xmi boot

 Туре Text string

+Value Determines whether the CHARON VAX66x0 startup procedure stops at the ">>>" prompt after self-tests.

+The value can be "auto" or "manual" (default).

+Example:

-Value Determines whether the CHARON VAX66x0 startup procedure stops at the ">>>" prompt after self-tests.The values are: "auto" "manual" (default) Example: [set xmi boot = "auto" The value "auto" enables automatic boot from a default boot specification, previously configured in the VAX console.The value "manual" disables the automatic boot once the self tests are passed.
+set xmi boot = "auto"

+The value "auto" enables automatic boot from a default boot specification, previously configured in the VAX console.
+The value "manu al" disables the automatic boot once the self tests are passed.

-Check that the "toy container" and "rom container" parameters are specified in the configuration file to store the boot flags.
+1 Check that the "toy container" and "rom container" parameters are specified in the configuration file to store the boot flags.